heartcombo/responders/README.md

 end
 ```

-_Note: these defaults may change in a future major release of responders._
+_Note_: the application responder generated for new apps already configures a different set of defaults: `422 Unprocessable Entity` for errors, and `303 See Other` for redirects. _Responders may change the defaults to match these in a future major release._

 ## Examples